Product and Supply Information

 After surgery you will leave the hospital wearing a particular brand of ostomy equipment, often called “appliance” or “pouching system”.
 Many people stay with their initial brand and live happily.
 However, there is more than one manufacturer of ostomy supplies as well as more than one way to purchase them.
 It is sometimes necessary for individuals to have ostomy products (usually the wafer) custom-fitted for their particular situation.
 It is suggested that you have a conversation with your Wound, Ostomy, Continent (WOC) nurse, as they are a good source of information for your products and supplier recommendations.

-Click below for a list of manufacturers of ostomy pouching systems:
+Click the box below for a list of manufacturers of ostomy pouching systems.

 Here are some tips when choosing your type of ostomy supplies:

 Your choice of both product type and place of purchase (suppliers) is limited only by your personal requirements, and in most cases, by your type of medical insurance.
 Medicare and many HMOs will impose certain restrictions on the purchase of ostomy supplies.
 If you are on Medicare, an important consideration in choosing a supplier is whether they accept Medicare assignment.
 Always check with your insurance carrier and policy to determine the details of your insurance.
 You may have limitations on the suppliers you can use and still receive reimbursement.

 When shopping for ostomy supplies, as for any consumer product, you can shop for service as well as for price.
 Remember you have rights as a consumer and you can change your supplier, insurance permitting.
 To find supplies of ostomy products we recommend you ask your insurance company, ostomy nurse or ostomy product manufacturer.

 There are three major categories of ostomy supply companies–Medical/Surgical Supply Houses, Mail-Order Companies and Pharmacies.
 Read more below about each and the different services they provide: